gselvaraj24/BigDataSpark/_posts/2016-01-28-SparkCluster.md

 Having created and account, we are ready to go.
 [Amazon EMR](https://aws.amazon.com/elasticmapreduce/) provides a web UI and scripts for creating on-demand clusters and running Spark jobs on the cluster.
-[Simple Storage Service (S3)](https://aws.amazon.com/s3/) is a secure, durable, highly-scalable object storage that works seamlessly with EMR.
+Amazon's [Simple Storage Service (S3)](https://aws.amazon.com/s3/) is a secure, durable, highly-scalable object storage that works seamlessly with EMR.
 A typical usage pattern is

 * Collecting data and storing it to S3